Sorry, you need to enable JavaScript to visit this website.

 Trustee – successor trustee

-A trustee is appointed by the trust creator (grantor) and is responsible for administering the trust according to the trust’s terms.
-Their administrative tasks include filing tax returns, reporting to beneficiaries, communicating with beneficiaries and making required distributions.
+A trustee is appointed by the trust creator (grantor) and is responsible for administering the trust according to the terms of the trust.
+Their administrative tasks include filing tax returns, reporting to beneficiaries, communicating with beneficiaries and making both required and discretionary distributions.
 Trustees have a fiduciary duty to act in the best interest of beneficiaries and can be held liable if this duty is breached.
-You can appoint a friend, family member, professional or institution to play this role.
+You can appoint a friend, family member, professional or institution as your trustee.

 In your trustee, you may look for someone who is: